SilkRose/Pony/stories/whispers-and-wishes/whispers-and-wishes.md

 I stare blankly into the darkness of Pinkie's ceiling above me, mind wandering as I can't sleep.
 Around me all my friends are asleep, but I continue to lay awake, and continue to think of *her*.

+I hear a rustle and try to look to see if anyone had awoken, but seeing nothing, I lay my head back down.

 I sigh, closing my eyes and resolve to get some sleep.

 I whisper to her, "Goodnight, Pinkie…"